- Business & Investment

 Northern Territory Government primary and secondary schools offer a wide variety of subjects and meet a high standard of teacher qualification, curriculum content, class size and school facilities.
 Requirements are set by the Northern Territory Government and the Northern Territory Board of Studies.
 In addition to government schools there are several private schools and colleges throughout the Territory.

-See the Department of Education and Training website for information about attending a Northern Territory Government primary or secondary school.
+See the Department of Education and Children's Services website for information about attending a Northern Territory Government primary or secondary school.

 Or if you prefer a private school or college in Darwin: